Partnerships for development

 - conditions for the development of the digital economy;

 - decent employment opportunities.

 The ability to accept risks and to call for proposals allows the Foundation to intervene in partnership with foreign countries’ ministries and multilateral institutions—such as the World Bank or UNICEF—committing itself to development programme ‘orphan niches’ like oncology and health research.

 In this context, the foundation also encourages country participation in networks and partnerships at international level:

 - European & Developing Countries Clinical Trials Partnership (EDCTP), supporting PALOP’s applications for the capacity building call for proposals from the ethics and regulatory affairs national committees.

 The necessity to continue to find solutions to ‘old problems’ and to ‘emerging problems’, such as employability and the use of technology, is a concern of this programme.

-In 2018, the ‘Gulbenkian Initiatives for Development Innovation’ were created with the purpose of supporting project launches, through calls for proposals, in non-traditional areas of cooperation like pre-school education, the creative economy and digital contents, as well as finding new answers in maternal and child health care.
+In 2018, the ‘Gulbenkian Initiatives for Development Innovation’ were created with the purpose of supporting project launches, through calls for proposals, in non-traditional areas of cooperation like pre-school education and the creative economy, as well as finding new answers in maternal and child health care.